On theoretical uncertainty of color dipole phenomenology in the J/Psi and Upsilon photoproduction in pA and AA collisions at the CERN Large Hadron Collider: Phenomenological inputs and models

 The parameters $R$ and $N_{T}$ are constrained by unitarity of the wavefuntion as well as by the electronic decay widths.
 They are given in Table \ref{tab:wfparams}.
 On the other hand, for LCG wavefunction \cite{wflcg} one has the following expression:

 with the parameters also given in Table \ref{tab:wfparams}.
-The parameters for the meson wavefunctions shown in Table correspond to fixed heavy quark masses of $m_c=1.4$ GeV and $m_b=4.2$ GeV.
+The parameters for the meson wavefunctions shown in Table I correspond to fixed heavy quark masses of $m_c=1.4$ GeV and $m_b=4.2$ GeV.
 See Refs. \cite{Sanda1,Sanda2,Kow1,Kow2,AmirArmesto} for similar determinations of wavefunction parameters for $J/\psi$ and $\Upsilon$ states.

 Another source of theoretical uncertainty is the model for the dipole-target cross section.
-We considered two sets of parameters for the IIM parameterization \cite{IIM} (including charm quark in fits).
+We used the parameterization proposed by Iancu, Itakura and Munier (IIM) \cite{IIM} (including charm quark in fits).
 In this case, the dipole cross section is parameterized as follows,

 where $\bar{\tau}=r Q_{\mathrm{sat}}(x)$.
 For the color transparency region near saturation border ($\bar{\tau} \le 2$), the behavior is driven by the effective anomalous dimension $\gamma_{\mathrm{eff}}\, (x,\,r)= \gamma_{\mathrm{sat}} + \frac{\ln (2/\tilde{\tau})}{\kappa \,\lambda \,y}$ with $\kappa = 9.9$.
 The saturation scale is defined as $Q_{sat}^2(x)=\left(\frac{x_0}{x}\right)^{\lambda}$ and $\sigma_0=2\pi R_p^2$.